grafana/developer-advocacy/projects/Loki Community Calls/2025-03-25-loki-cache.md

   - Is it better to use the included memcache or scale your own solution?
     - (Note: A heuristic suggests that 70% of the query timerange should hit a cell in 7 days; also, the Loki team manages our own instances)
   - How can tools like Poyzan help in showing operational numbers for memcache performance?
+  - Are all query types cached by Loki, or only certain types of queries (for example, raw log queries vs. aggregated metric queries)?
+  - How does caching work in a multi-tenant Loki environment – are caches shared across tenants or isolated per tenant?
+  - How long do cached entries stay valid?

 - Failure Scenarios
   - What happens when the system is hit by a large number of queries that cover a long time period?